seung-gu/factset-report-analyzer/README_PYPI.md

-# EPS Estimates Collector
+# FactSet Report Analyzer

-A Python package for extracting quarterly EPS (Earnings Per Share) estimates from financial reports using OCR and image processing techniques.
+A Python package for extracting quarterly EPS (Earnings Per Share) estimates from FactSet financial reports using OCR and image processing techniques.

 > **⚠️ Disclaimer**: This package is for **educational and research purposes only**.
 For production use, please use [FactSet's official API](https://developer.factset.com/).
 This package processes publicly available PDF reports and is not affiliated with or endorsed by FactSet.